leclairm/exclaim_compilation_liskov/README.md

-# Compiling icon-exclaim with Liskov substitution (Praveen K Pothapakula)
+# Compiling icon-exclaim with Liskov substitution

-These instructions are valid on `santis` out of the box.
-On `balfrin`, they require the installation of `uenv` version `7.0.0` and `uv`.
+The preferred strategy is the [launching script](#launching-script) described below.

 ## Clone this repo

-Somewhere on `${SCRATCH}` for the step by step procedure, anywhere else for the wrapper script.
+Somewhere on `${SCRATCH}` for the step by step procedure, anywhere else for the launching script approach.

 ## Step by step procedure